wh33les/AcademiaMaterials/README.md

-# LaTeXMaterials
+# AcademiaMaterials
-I have around 15 years experience rendering math documents using LaTeX.
-This repository contains lecture notes, other Beamer presentations, and images drawn using TikZ.
+Throughout my career in academia I have used `html` to build websites and a LOT of LaTeX to render math documents.
+This repository is a showcase of some of the materials I have produced over my 9 year period as a visiting assistant professor, with some materials dating back to grad school.